 “With your permission, Osagyefo, I would remind you of how much you struggled to form this very organization while you were a student in this country three decades ago.
 This is the same organization with only a change of name.
-We therefore attach a deep sentimental value to your presence at this conference.
+We, therefore, attach a deep sentimental value to your presence at this conference.

 “Osagyefo The President Sir, we are well aware of the contribution you have made especially the purchase of a complete building for African Students in the United Kingdom and named after your beloved mother, Madam Nyaniba, and this has come to be the centre of African Students Activities in Europe.
 Despite recent events, the record is still there.

-Thus far did the Osagyefo, in his advancing youthful years, aspire with zeal and passion in his Pan Africanist vision/activism in the desire then – to see a liberated and United Africa as the concluding project of the Continent’s road to progress.
-This is the man who was, and is so vilified in this country called Ghana, which he sweated to bring her name to the top of the global arena when it comes to geo-politics in Africa – so far as the black race is concerned.
+Thus far did the Osagyefo, in his advancing youthful years, aspire with zeal and passion in his Pan African vision/activism in the desire then – to see a liberated and United Africa as the concluding project of the Continent’s road to progress.
+This is the man who was, and is so vilified in this country called Ghana, which he sweated to bring her name to the top of the global arena when it comes to geo-politics in Africa – and so far as the black race is concerned.

 It is comforting however, that his Socialist inclination that has always been the target of condemnation, sank well into the thinking and beliefs of the sitting President, H.E.
 Nana Addo-Danquah Akufo Addo, who is the current leader of the Danquah-Busia-Dombo tradition.
 He was so-consumed in the Socialist beliefs of the Osagyefo until the great man’s overthrow when he was sought for to be arrested.
-That was the point of conversion when his father’s influence was brought to bear for him not be arrested.
+That was the point of conversion when his father’s influence was brought to bear for him to be spared.

-Thankfully also, his vice, H.E.
-Dr. Mahamadu Bawumya, has the Nkrumaist concentrated blood in him until he was poached by the tradition under reference in 2008.
+Thankfully also, his Vice, H.E.
+Dr. Mahamadu Bawumya, has the Nkrumaist ‘concentrated blood’ in him until he was poached by the tradition under reference in 2008.
 The pretentious masks have been worn by the two for us to see.
 And I want to believe that all the negative propaganda being waged by them, on the Osagyefo’s image and stature is a matter of pleasing the ‘God Fathers’ of the tradition, both dead and alive, and not coming from the bottom of their hearts.

-LOCAL LIES OF CONVENIENCE AND WESTERN HYPPOCRISY
+LOCAL/WESTERN LIES OF CONVENIENCE

 In order to inform the sub-younger of my generation who may have read bits of literature about the Osagyefo, albeit, lies – I wish to throw more light in this direction, as well as expose the hypocrisy of the West when it comes to geo-global politics of the Third World – and especially Africa.